SQream/sqream_docs/managing_release_notes/documenting_minor_releases.rst

 Overview
 ==========
 Documenting minor releases is a little more compiclated than documenting major releases.
-Because many releases are completed on a yearly basis, we give users access to all of them, as in the `2021.2 release notes <https://docs.sqream.com/en/latest/releases/2021.2_index.html>`_.
+Because several releases are completed during the year, we give users access to all of them, as in the `2021.2 release notes <https://docs.sqream.com/en/latest/releases/2021.2_index.html>`_.

 Displaying Your Minor Release Pages
 ===============================